will-em/multi-agent-rollout/README.md

 make coop && ./coop
 ```
 <!--Explain the output of the program-->
-# How to edit the scenario
+# How to customize scenario

 If you want to modify the layout or the cost function of the environment, please see [Environment.cpp](src/Environment.cpp).
-If you want to modify the delivery points, they are defined in [Simulate.cpp](src/Simulate.cpp) and [SimulateCoop.cpp](src/SimulateCoop.cpp) for each method respectivly.
+Furthermore, if you want to modify the delivery points, they are defined in [Simulate.cpp](src/Simulate.cpp) and [SimulateCoop.cpp](src/SimulateCoop.cpp) for each method respectivly.
 Likewise, to specify the number of agents, go to file [Rollout.cpp](src/Rollout.cpp) or [Coop.cpp](src/Coop.cpp).

 ## Changing the layout